streamdata-gallery-organizations/box/_listings/box/collectionscollection-iditems-get-openapi.md

         name: FOLDER_ID
       - in: header
         name: If-Match
-        description: This is in the etag field of the folder object
+        description: This is in the ???etag??? field of the folder object
       responses:
         200:
           description: OK